-Application Requirements
+Application requirements

 Consultation with the Heritage Conservation Adviser or Program Coordinator is essential at the outset of a project to ensure eligibility and compliance with the Standards and Guidelines for the Conservation of Historic Places in Canada.
-To determine the Heritage Conservation Adviser for the area, contact the Program Coordinator.
+To determine the Heritage Conservation Adviser for the area, go to Heritage Conservation Advisers or contact the Program Coordinator.